 - Find out how much it will cost.
 Costs may vary by organization.

 - Find out how long an assessment will take.

-How to get an Educational Credential Assessment:
+How to get an ECA

 Once you have chosen an organization:

 - gather all the documents they need (make sure that you ask your school for multiple copies of your diplomas/degrees, transcripts, etc.),

 - follow any instructions given to submit the documents, and

 The organization will give you an original report that will tell you:

 - if they are equal to a completed Canadian one.